How to Set Cell Borders and Alignment in Excel | IronXL

-Customize the appearance of a selected cell, column, row, or range by adding a border using the TopBorder, RightBorder, BottomBorder, and LeftBorder properties.
+Customize the appearance of a selected cell, column, row, or range by adding borders using the TopBorder, RightBorder, BottomBorder, and LeftBorder properties.
 Choose from various styles available in the IronXL.Styles.BorderType enum.
 Explore all available border types to find the perfect match.

 For precise text alignment, adjust the HorizontalAlignment and VerticalAlignment properties in Style to achieve the desired layout.
-Utilize the IronXL.Styles.HorizontalAlignment and IronXL.Styles.VerticalAlignment enum to set the desired alignment.
+Use the IronXL.Styles.HorizontalAlignment and IronXL.Styles.VerticalAlignment enums to set the desired alignment.
 Discover all available alignment types to present your data flawlessly.
+This approach is particularly useful when creating professional spreadsheets that require consistent formatting.

 :path=/static-assets/excel/content-code-examples/how-to/border-alignment-set-border-alignment.cs